-The hands-on P4P experience consists of a one hour presentation of a progressive series of 9 solo, partnered and group games that make players feel centered, grounded, compassionate and relaxed.
-When played in order, the mind is cleared first.
+The hands-on Pushing for Peace experience consists of a one hour presentation of a progressive series of 9 solo, partnered and group games that make players feel centered, grounded, compassionate and relaxed.
+First the mind is cleared, when played in order from one to 9.
 The Games advance towards a crescendo, becoming more physical and focused with “Sword Fingers.”
 They culminate in a whole group game, called “Push the Turtle” that requires sensitivity and generates cooperation.
 Students retain the somatic message of each game, from relaxation to focus to cooperation.

 The snake and crane depicted on the booklet-cover represent the creation myth of Tai Chi.
 During the 12th century Shaolin monk Zhang Sanfeng observed a fight between a snake and a crane on which he based his exercises.Famed artist Stanley Mouse created this whimsical cover illustration, which represents the evolution of Kung Fu into Tai Chi and the transition from our animal natures towards peaceful and joyful coexistence.

 For centuries, these ancient forms have been handed down from Master to disciple in Chinese villages and temples.
 The name of “T’ai Chi Ch’uan” was applied to the 18th century fighter Yang Luchan’s form, based on the insights of a writer who observed his uniquely balanced and deferential fighting style.